Hero Image

 Science & Impact

 For more than a century, Acadia National Park has provided scientists with a valuable window into ecological change.
-Researchers here are investigating how climate change is altering connections between the Gulf of Maine, coastal forests and vulnerable plant communities.
-Through long-term monitoring, wildlife surveys and habitat assessments, this research is helping scientists understand how ecosystems respond to change and identify habitats that may help protect biodiversity in the future.
+Researchers here are contributing to decades of accumulated data as they investigate how climate change is altering connections between the Gulf of Maine, coastal forests and vulnerable plant communities.
+Through long-term monitoring, wildlife surveys and habitat assessments, this research is helping scientists understand how ecosystems respond to climate change while identifying habitats that may help protect biodiversity in the future.

 What You'll Do in the Field